GeomScale/volesti/doc/cpp_interface.md

 ...
 ```

-where "d" is the maximal degree of the polynomial sampled and c_ij are the coefficients for the
+where "d" is the maximal degree of the approximation polynomial and c_ij are the coefficients for the
 monomial x^j for constraint polynomial i.
 An example can be found in "config/default.txt".